vizdotlife/vizdotlife.github.io/_pages/announcements.md

 If there is any remaining supply that was allocated towards the Holders Only Mint it will be allocated to Phase 2, which is the Public Mint.

+### Will it be required to join the Discord server to be eligible for Phase 1?
+No, there is no requirement to join my Discord server to be eligible for tier 1 but we'd be happy to have you.

 ## Phase 2
  The second phase will be a Public Mint where anyone can mint.

 ## Phase 3
  The last phase will towards giving a small portion of the collection as thank you gifts to random holders based on unique asset IDs across all my collections just like last time, but the final number hasn't been decided yet.

+ Important to note that assets listed on secondary marketplaces will not be eligible for the lottery process in Phase 3.

 ## What is the collection size?
 The total collection supply has not been decided yet, but it's most likely going to be in the range of 100-150 unique 1/1 piece.
 Having a little bit larger collection size might help give more new folks a chance to get a piece if they want one and also grow the unique collectors base.